Liquids are categorized as Newtonian or non-Newtonian.

 Newtonian liquids have constant viscosity across shear rates.
 Non-Newtonian do not.

 What does that mean?

-Examples of Newtonian liquids are water, oil and honey, going from thin to thick, or from low to high viscosity.
+Examples of Newtonian liquids are water, oil, and honey, going from thin to thick or low to high viscosity.

 Shear Thinning Liquids

 Non-Newtonian liquids do not behave in the same way.
 It does get harder to drag the boat when you go faster, but not proportionally.
-Most thick liquids are shear thinning, meaning that it gets relatively easier as shear rate is increased – the viscosity drops as shear rate is increased.
-Some, more rare cases exist, when viscosity is increasing with shear rate.
+Most thick liquids are shear thinning, meaning that it gets relatively easier as the shear rate is increased – the viscosity drops as the shear rate increases.
+Some more rare cases exist when viscosity is increasing with shear rate.

 Why is this important for process control?